PortsMaster/PortMaster-New/ports/icytower/README.md

 ## Notes
-Thanks to the [Roy E & RaMMicHaeL](https://github.com/royeldar/icytower) for remaking this game in allegro 5 and making it available for free!
+Thanks to the [Roy E & RaMMicHaeL](https://github.com/royeldar/icytower) for remaking this game in Allegro 5 and making it available for free!

 ## Controls